High Ambient Temperature Enclosure & the 'Cookie Cutter' Concept

 The Clarke Energy ‘cookie-cutter’ power station model has been designed from the onset to allow coal gas producers to begin generating power early and hence early monetisation of the valuable coal gas resource.
 The modular design model facilitates the earliest possible generation given that work can start immediately upon award saving critical design time at the front end.
 The proven model then allows steady augmentation to coincide with the development of the gas reserves and drilling programme.
 This means that coal gas producers can begin generating with as little as 500kWe and then grow output to tens of megawatts as the gas wells become operational.

-The Cookie Cutter can be supplied with all of the usual features of a GE Jenbacher gas engine, with the ability to operate in a cogeneration configuration.
+The Cookie Cutter can be supplied with all of the usual features of a Jenbacher gas engine, with the ability to operate in a cogeneration configuration.
 Both jacket water and exhaust heat can be recovered and utilised for process heating or alternatively, in a trigeneration configuration for the provision of cooling water with absoption chillers.

 To find our more about the Cookie Cutter please contact Clarke Energy's Australian operations.